 “The AI system then identifies which actions will minimise the energy consumption while satisfying a robust set of safety constraints.
 Those actions are sent back to the data center, where the actions are verified by the local control system and then implemented.”

 The idea effectively emerged from a trial and error approach of the previous AI recommendation system, as while Google data center operators praised the system for revealing new best practices (like spreading the cooling load across more equipment rather than less), actually putting the recommendations into practice required too much operator effort and supervision.

 “We wanted to achieve energy savings with less operator overhead.
 Automating the system enabled us to implement more granular actions at greater frequency, while making fewer mistakes,” says Google data center operator Dan Fuenffinger.

 Hence Google implemented the new AI system to remove some of the manual implementation.

 Google has thousands of servers and it is mission critical that they all run reliably and efficiently.
 In light of this, the company asserts it has tailored the AI agents from the ground up with safety and reliability the priority, using eight different mechanisms in an effort to guarantee reliable system behaviour.

-While the AI system has the ability to determine the data centres actions, Google says it has purposefully limited the system’s optimisation boundaries in a bid to prioritise safety and reliability.
+While the AI system has the ability to determine the data centers actions, Google says it has purposefully limited the system’s optimisation boundaries in a bid to prioritise safety and reliability.

 After being in operation for a matter of months the system has already proven itself with consistent energy savings of around 30 percent on average.
 Furthermore, Google expects this to improve over time as the system gains access to more data and the boundaries expanded as the technology matures.

-Google asserts that it is excited about the technology, and that data centres are just the beginning as it believes the AI system can be implemented in several other industrial settings.
+Google asserts that it is excited about the technology, and that data centers are just the beginning as it believes the AI system can be implemented in several other industrial settings.